CatalystCode/spk/tests/README.md

 - As a developer create a mono-repo and add services
 - As a developer create variable group with variables
 - As a developer create a pipeline from an existing service
-- As a devleper create a service revision from an existing service
+- As a developer create a service revision from an existing service

 # Operational Coverage